ten1ser/dcnitro/README.md

 - Thanks to the contributors of `discord.py` and other Python packages that made this project possible.

 **Note**: The use of this bot should be strictly for educational purposes only.
 Any misuse, including violating Discord's Terms of Service, may result in a ban or other legal consequences.

----
-**350 Characters Description**
-A Discord selfbot for sniping giveaways and Nitro codes, featuring instant redemption, stealth measures (random headers, User-Agent), and webhook notifications.
-Designed for educational purposes only.
-Selfbotting is against Discord's ToS; use at your own risk.